 Organ-specific flavone diversity across seven Scutellaria species

 We selected seven species of Scutellaria for organ-specific flavone profiling with High Performance Liquid Chromatography (HPLC).
 These species included S. altissima, S. baicalensis, S. barbata, S. leonardii, S. racemosa, S. tournefortii, and S. wrightii.
-S. baicalensis and S. barbata have been used in East Asia for thousand years.
-S. racemosa is native to the South and Central America 18 and S. wrightii occurs in southwestern of North America such as Texas 19.
-S. altissima S. tournefortii, and S. leonardii are found widely in Europe, Asia, and North America 1,20,21.
+S. baicalensis and S. barbata have been used in East Asian medicines for thousand years.
+S. racemosa is native to South and Central America 18, and S. wrightii occurs in southwestern regions of North America, such as Texas 19.
+S. altissima S. tournefortii, and S. leonardii are widely distributed in Europe, Asia, and North America 1,20,21.
 We grew plants of each species from seed in climate-controlled conditions, and harvested tissue samples from the roots, stems, and leaves of mature plants in biological triplicate.
 We then quantified concentrations of six 4´-hydroxyflavones (1;apigenin, 2; apigenin 7-glucuronide (apigenin 7-G), 3; scutellarein, 4; scutellarin, 5; hispidulin, 6; hispiduloside) and eight 4´-deoxyflavones (7; chrysin, 8; chrysin 7-glucuronide (chrysin 7-G), 9; baicalein, 10; baicalin, 11;oroxylin A, 12; oroxyloside, 13; wogonin, 14; wogonoside) in these samples (Fig. 2, Table 1).

 Based on our root-specific flavone profile results (Fig. 2c), the 4´-deoxyflavone pathway appears to be very well-conserved across all seven species.
 We detected at least six unique 4´-deoxyflavones in the roots of these species (Table 1).
 Interestingly, although chrysin is proposed to serve as a precursor for all 4´-deoxyflavones we quantified, we didn’t find chrysin in the roots of these seven species, and detected its glycosylated form, chrysin 7-G, only in three.
 S. baicalensis and S. wrightii had high accumulation of 4´-deoxyflavones, specifically baicalin (Fig. 2c).
 Finally, the absence of 4´-hydroxyflavones in the roots of all but one species (S. leonardii) indicates their specificity to the aerial organs of the plant in most species we selected.